-Long Beach Bar "Bug" Light
+ABOUT Long Beach Bar "Bug" Light

-Long Beach Bar "Bug" Light.
-For over a century, Bug Light helped mariners navigate around the hazardous sandbar located between Orient Harbor and Gardiner’s Bay, its bright beacon welcoming them to the protected waters of Peconic Bay.
+Long Beach Bar "Bug" Lighthouse helps mariners navigate around the hazardous sandbar located between Orient Harbor and Gardiner’s Bay, its bright beacon welcoming them to the protected waters of Peconic Bay.